Abugida: Development

 As the term alphasyllabary suggests, abugidas have been considered an intermediate step between alphabets and syllabaries.
-Historically, abugidas appear to have evolved from abjads (vowelless alphabets).
+Historically, most abugidas appear to have evolved from abjads (vowelless alphabets).
 They contrast with syllabaries, where there is a distinct symbol for each syllable or consonant-vowel combination, and where these have no systematic similarity to each other, and typically develop directly from logographic scripts.
 Compare the examples above to sets of syllables in the Japanese hiragana syllabary: か ka, き ki, く ku, け ke, こ ko have nothing in common to indicate k; while ら ra, り ri, る ru, れ re, ろ ro have neither anything in common for r nor anything to indicate that they have the same vowels as the k set.

 Most Indian and Indochinese abugidas appear to have developed from abjads with the Kharoṣṭhī and Brāhmī scripts; the abjad in question is usually considered the Aramaic one, but while the link between Aramaic and Kharosthi is more or less undisputed, this is not so with Brahmi.
 The Kharosthi family does not survive today, but Brahmi's descendants include most of the modern scripts of South and Southeast Asia.

 The Geʽez script derives from a different abjad, the Sabean script of Yemen; the advent of vowels coincided with the introduction or adoption of Christianity about AD 350.
 The Ethiopic script is the elaboration of an abjad.

 The Cree syllabary was invented with full knowledge of the Devanagari system.

 The Meroitic script was developed from Egyptian hieroglyphs, in which various schemes of "group writing" were used to show vowels.